Is Your Dog Suffering From Corneal Ulcer? Here Are The BEST Home Remedies To Use

 Divide the saline solution into two (2) portions and pour a single portion into each container or bowl.
 Dip a piece of cloth into the saline solution and gently wipe the areas around the eyes to get rid of any unwanted crust, dirt, or fur.

-When you’ve finished, use the eyedropper or syringe to irrigate the surface of the affected eye.
+When you’ve finished, use the eyedropper or syringe to irrigate the surface of the diseased eye.
 Take care to avoid touching the eye itself during this process.

-Using a fresh piece of cloth, gently wipe the excess saline solution from the areas around the affected eye.
+Using a fresh piece of cloth, gently wipe the excess saline solution from the areas around the troubled eye.
 And then give your dog a treat for being so nice and cooperative.

 Next, let’s touch on a question that I’ve been asked by a lot of pet parents and animal lovers already regarding canine corneal ulcer…